aldonadi/cs340_projecttwo/README.md

       stored (e.g. a YAML file)

 - [ ] Perform validation on the dict data when creating a new record

+- [X] Update API for better return values from update and delete

+- [X] Hide ObjectID from found documents by default

 ## Contact